damien5215/Development-Blog/README.md

+# Development-Blog

-# Development-Blog, this website is live: http://www.text.damienasp.com/001.html
+This website is live: http://www.text.damienasp.com/001.html

 It is a hand-coded blog which showcases the projects that I've been working on at JustIT and at Treehouse (self-studying) -